alefore/weblog/zettelkasten.md

 I have started by annotating notes with what I hope will allow me to programatically generate flashcards (and, ideally, update them, though that seems harder) but that don't clutter the Markdown visualization very much.
-To do this, I add a sequence of "Cloze: TEXT" annotations at the end of the notes, with the semantics that a flashcard should be generated from the title and text of the note with a cloze deletion of the selected text.
+To do this, I add a sequence of "Cloze: TEXT" or "Cloze: TEXT HINT" annotations at the end of the notes, with the semantics that a flashcard should be generated from the title and text of the note with a Cloze deletion of the selected text.

 Unfortunately, I haven't yet automated the generation of cards, and it isn't very clear to me how well this will work.